 The RN has assigned a client who has an open burn wound to the LPN.
 Which instruction is most important for the RN to provide the LPN?CorrectIncorrect

 Question 2 of 20

-Three days after a burn injury, the client develops a temperature of 100° F, white blood cell count of 15,000/mm3, and white, foul-smelling discharge from the wound.
+Three days after a burn injury, the client develops a temperature of 100° F, a white blood cell count of 15,000/mm3, and a white, foul-smelling discharge from the wound.
 The nurse recognizes that the client is most likely exhibiting symptoms of which condition?CorrectIncorrect

 Question 3 of 20

 Twelve hours after the client was initially burned, bowel sounds are absent in all four abdominal quadrants.
 Which is the nurse’s best action?CorrectIncorrect

 What intervention will the nurse implement to reduce a client’s pain after a burn injury?CorrectIncorrect

 Question 5 of 20

 What statement indicates the client needs further education regarding skin grafting (allografting)?CorrectIncorrect